 Rule G24 and the Postgraduate Student Guide apply.
 Students are encouraged to apply themselves to their research, and strive for the best academic results possible in order to adequately prepare themselves for their future careers.

-Rule G24 (2), Rule G26 (5) and the Postgraduate Student Guide apply.
+5.3.4 Re-registration Rules Rule G24 (2), Rule G26 (5) and the Postgraduate Student Guide apply.

 Rule G24 (1) (d); Rule G24 (2), and the Postgraduate Student Handbook apply.